pebsconsulting/live-composer-page-builder/readme.txt

 *
 * Image module: background color overlays the image.
 * Fix JS bug in inline TinyMCE: indexOF....
+* Issue [#139](https://github.com/livecomposer/live-composer-page-builder/issues/139): Cursor is not set to pointer for many of the module option controls

 = For developers: =